Historical Churches, Bologna

 Sight(s) Featured in This Guide:

-• Basilica of San Petronio
+• Basilica di San Petronio (Basilica of St. Petronius)

 • Chiesa di San Giovanni Battista dei Celestini (Church of St. John the Baptist)